The Hom-Yang-Baxter equation and Hom-Lie algebras: Solutions of the HYBE from Hom-Lie algebras

 Our next example is the three-dimensional Lie algebra $\poincare = span_\bC\{X,Y,Z\}$, whose bracket is determined by the relations

-The notation $\poincare$ comes from the fact that this Lie algebra is the linear dual of $sl(2)$ with its Lie \emph{cobracket} \cite[Example 8.1.11]{majid}, which plays a role in the theory of Lie bialgebras and the classical YBE.
-Another way to look at it is that $\poincare$ is isomorphic to the $(1+1)$-Poincar\'{e} algebra (see, e.g., \cite[2.5.9]{hall} or \cite[pp.12-13]{jac}), which is the Lie algebra of the Poincar\'{e} group of affine transformations on $\bR^{2}$ preserving the Lorentz distance.
+The notation $\poincare$ comes from the fact that this Lie algebra is the linear dual of the Lie coalgebra $\fsl(2)$ \cite[Example 8.1.11]{majid}, which plays a role in the theory of Lie bialgebras and the classical YBE.
+Another way to look at it is that $\poincare$ is isomorphic to the $(1+1)$-Poincar\'{e} algebra (see, e.g., \cite{hall} (2.5.9) or \cite{jac} pp.12-13), which is the Lie algebra of the Poincar\'{e} group of affine transformations on $\bR^{2}$ preserving the Lorentz distance.